JEDemets/EnsimagOpenstackG7/README.md

 ## Application

-The application start in the main -> index.php page, it's contacted by outside and it take in charge all the application steps.
+The user interface with application start in the Main server, the only one accessible from internet.
+The application is a modular one and will interact with different services.

-Starting from that page, an user can insert his userID and it will be used to make different request to the microservices of the application.
+Starting from that server page (index.php on Main Server), an user can insert his userID and it will be used to make different request to the microservices of the application.
 The page dinamically adapt to the different cases, retrieving info from the various microservices contacted through GET requests.

 * **Service Worker**